Skip to content

 details

 A dictionary containing the parameter's specifications.
-Required key is 'choices', with 'default' being optional.
+The required key is 'choices', which must be a list.
+The 'default' key is optional.

 RAISES DESCRIPTION